williamweiwu/williamweiwu.github.io/WeightedMinHashToolbox/readme.txt

-Required packages:
-numpy == 1.15.0
-scipy == 1.1.0
-ctypes == 1.1.0

-Before running the toolbox, please compile the following .cpp files because 4 algorithms call them. g++ -std=c++11 cpluspluslib/gollapudi1_fingerprints.cpp -fPIC -shared -o cpluspluslib/gollapudi1_fingerprints.so

-g++ -std=c++11 cpluspluslib/haeupler_expandset.cpp -fPIC -shared -o cpluspluslib/haeupler_expandset.so

-g++ -std=c++11 cpluspluslib/cws_fingerprints.cpp -fPIC -shared -o cpluspluslib/cws_fingerprints.so

-g++ -std=c++11 cpluspluslib/haveliwala_expandset.cpp -fPIC -shared -o cpluspluslib/haveliwala_expandset.so
+Introduction

-The folder contains the toolbox for the MinHash algorithm and 12 weighted MinHash algorithms in the paper titled "A Review for Weighted MinHash Algorithms".
-The algorithms transfer the weighted set into fingerprint.
+WeightedMinHashToolbox provides the MinHash algorithm and the weighted MinHash algorithms in the paper titled "A Review for Weighted MinHash Algorithms".
+The algorithms aim to efficiently represent the weighted set as a compact fingerprint without the inefficient learning process.
+Based on the compact representation, the users can conduct many high-level data mining and machine learning tasks, e.g., classification, retrieval, clustering, visualization, etc.

 If you use our toolbox in your research, please cite the following paper as reference in your publicaions: